-- Mobile Printing is also available and the cost is the same as when using Library-Owned Computers. - Outgoing faxes are charged \$1.50 per page not including cover sheet.
+- Outgoing faxes are charged \$1.50 per page not including cover sheet.
 Incoming faxes are not permitted. - It is free to scan to email using the public copier/scanner. - The Library keeps records of all fines and periodically notifies patrons of overdue materials and/or fines owed. - After any patron is notified once, either by telephone, mail, email, or in person, he/she, and family members, may be subject to suspended borrowing privileges, until materials are returned and fines are paid.